-We provide services in the education sector, delivering advice and guidance, learning, employability, inspection, recruitment and education provision across the UK and internationally to and for individuals, families, schools, central and local government, prisons and corporate bodies.
-We predominantly contract for our business with UK public bodies and, given the nature of our business, our risk of exposure to slavery and trafficking is low; however we will be aware of people, sectors and geographic areas posing a risk and will strive to combat them wherever we deliver our services.
-As one of the largest direct providers and managers of these services nationally we take our social responsibility seriously and will promote best practice and exemplary standards.
+We provide services in the education, training and care sectors, delivering advice and guidance, learning, employability, inspection, recruitment, education and childcare provision across the UK and internationally to and for individuals, families, schools, central and local government, prisons and corporate bodies.
+We predominantly contract for our business with UK public bodies and, given the nature of our business, our risk of exposure to slavery and trafficking is generally low; however, we will be aware of people, sectors and geographic areas posing a greater risk and will strive to mitigate this wherever we deliver our services.

-The majority of our supply chain providers are pre-approved by the public sector and therefore pose a low risk.
 We expect the highest standards of conduct and probity throughout our supply chain, requiring all of our people to act with integrity and honesty.
-Our procurement processes include standard enquiries about modern slavery and trafficking and we scrutinise our supply chain using our dedicated quality assurance functions including audit, supply chain management, legal and risk specialisms.
+The majority of our supply chain providers are pre-approved by public sector commissioning bodies.
+In addition, our procurement processes include due diligence checks about modern slavery and trafficking and we scrutinise our supply chain using our dedicated quality assurance functions including audit, supply chain management, legal and risk specialisms.

-We support awareness among our staff of the risks in our supply chain and our business.
+We support awareness among our staff of potential risks in our business and our supply chain.
 We will make sure that all our funders, employees, subcontractors, delivery partners, service users and any other stakeholders have a clear and effective platform for airing concerns, asking questions and whistleblowing, and will ensure reporting processes are clear.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, is approved by the Board and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2018.